Currency Pairs

 Exotic pairs pair a major currency against the currency of a developing or emerging economy (e.g., USD/TRY, USD/ZAR, USD/MXN).
 Brokers love to advertise these pairs during geopolitical events to attract retail volume.

 The reality is a mathematical bloodbath.
 Because there is very little global demand to trade the Turkish Lira compared to the Euro, the order book is empty.
+This is precisely why the world's most robust automated Robots and institutional algorithms are hardcoded to completely ignore exotic pairs, focusing their computational power exclusively on deep liquidity pools.

 The Spread and Slippage Penalty